-4. Supply and accessibility of childcare
+5 Supply and accessibility of childcare

-4.1 Provider types
+5.1 Provider types

-Early education and childcare in Waltham Forest is available through a diverse and regularly shifting market of DfE registered schools and Ofsted registered private, voluntary and independent sector providers.
+FEEE and childcare places in Waltham Forest are available through a diverse and regularly shifting market of DfE registered schools and Ofsted registered private, voluntary and independent sector providers.

 Ofsted registered childminders are self-employed childcare professionals.
 They provide play, care and learning for children in the childminder's own home and offer a range of full day-care, term-time, before school, afterschool and school holiday provision.
 Childminders must be registered by Ofsted if they look after children up to eight years old for more than two hours a day, in their own home for pay or reward.

 Ofsted registered childcare on domestic premises is the term for four or more childminders working together to care for children on domestic premises.